Building Trust in Digital Transactions: A Comprehensive Guide

 Biometric Authentication: Use fingerprints, facial recognition, or voice verification for enhanced security.

-**Fraud Detection Systems:** Employ AI and machine learning to detect and block suspicious activities in real time.
+Fraud Detection Systems: Use AI and machine learning to quickly identify and stop questionable activity.

 2. Ensure Transparency